PuzzleTechHub/bot-be-named/README.md

 A Discord bot that interoperates with Google Sheets to smoothen solving puzzle hunts.
 If you would like to add Bot-Be-Named to your server, please contact `@kevslinger#9711` or `@Soni#3662` on discord.

-Please note that Bot-Be-Named is set up for our own configurations and environment variables, and may not work for yours.
-Please contact us if you need help setting up an instance of the bot, but we **highly recommend asking us for a Bot invite link**.
+Bot-Be-Named is currently set up with our own configurations and environment variables, so might have assumptions that don't work for you.
+Please contact us if you need **a Bot invite link**, or to set up your own fork/instance of the bot.

 ## Inviting the Bot to your server